alamshafil/HxPro/docs/index.md

 ![](https://alamshafil.github.io/HaxPro/res/new.png)

-Or, open your perfered IDE and a command prompt.
+Or, open your preferred IDE and a command prompt.

 In the command prompt, type